egberts/egberts.github.io-src/content/articles/machine-learning-checklist.md

 ### Test that your training and serving features compute the same values.

-The codepaths that actually generate input features may differ for training and inference time, due to tradeoffs for flexibility vs. efficiency and other concerns.
+The codepaths that actually generate input features may differ for training and inference time, due to trade-offs for flexibility vs. efficiency and other concerns.
 This is sometimes called “training/serving skew” and requires careful monitoring to detect and avoid.